renezander030/tauri-todomvc/readme.md

 This compiles to a ~ 4 MB binary while being faster than electron-based Todoist these days.
 Note, this is a fun project.
 There is no persistence or any feature implemented.

+You can find the source code in the examples folder, react.
+Also a binary is available in releases.

 ## License